quebn/wfc-core-lua/README.md

     periodic = true,
     symmetry = 2,
 })
--- generate function ouputs a list of bitmap with 1 item by default local outputs = foo:generate()
+-- generate function ouputs a list of bitmap, returns list with 1 item if no screenshot value is provided in generate function local outputs = foo:generate()
 -- do whatever with the generated outputs
 ```